 Amazing Candidate Experience: Giving candidates an easy way to connect and communicate with your team shows candidates you care which will give you a leg up in the competition for top talent.

-When are online job fairs the best approach?
+When are virtual career fairs the best approach?

-Once you decide on a platform, you’ll need to decide when you will host your event or how frequently you plan on hosting virtual job fairs or online hiring events.
+Once you decide on a platform, you can start organizing your first virtual career fair.
+Brazen customers work with a dedicated account manager who can supply a proven virtual career fair strategy and industry best practices, along with a self-service platform to get things rolling.
+You’ll need to decide when you will host your event or how frequently you plan on hosting virtual job fairs or online hiring events.
 For example, some employers will host virtual events on a predetermined and consistent basis to give candidates the opportunity to pop in for a conversation with a recruiter or hiring manager.
 This openness to connect can go a long way to creating an amazing candidate experience.

 Also, it is important to spend time designing your online job fair.
 Increasingly, brands are finding success with immersive brand experiences that use engaging videos, intentional brand messaging, and thoughtful conversations to connect with candidates.
 Each aspect of your virtual job fair should be intentional and selected with your candidate personas in mind.